jleben/stitch/doc/pages/connections.md

 Stream_Consumer is a Server and Stream_Producer is a Client and they share a MPSC_Queue.

-This implements the flow of data in the [Actor Model][]: the queue represents the mailbox of the receiver of messages (consumer) and messages can arrive from multiple senders (producers).
+This implements the flow of data in the [Actor model][]: the queue represents the mailbox of the receiver of messages (consumer) and messages can arrive from multiple senders (producers).

 Example: